LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/19_user_interface_fundamentals/index.md

 - **Color contrast**: Ensure sufficient contrast between text and backgrounds
 - **Use shapes**: Don't rely solely on color to convey important information; add shapes, patterns, or text labels as well.
 For example, if displaying warning text, also use something such as the common warning sign ⚠️.
 - **Text size and scaling**: Allow players to adjust text size or implement a UI scaling option.
-In Gum, this can be achieved by applying scaling factors to your UI elements or by having multiple font sizes available.
-Also, Gum provides font scaling support, although we do not cover this topic here.
 - **Internationalization (i18n)**: Consider how your UI might be interpreted across different cultures and regions.
 Number formatting can vary significantly - some regions use periods for thousands separators (1.000.000) while others use commas (1,000,000).
 Control symbolism also differs culturally; for example, on console controllers, the Cross button typically means "Select" in Western regions but "Cancel" in Japan, with Circle having the opposite meaning.

 ### Input Accessibility